 To explain the methods, we will use a dataset that contains a set of numbers.
 You can see Excel has rounded off the numbers.
 Throughout the article, we will use the same dataset with slight changes.

-1. Stop Excel from Rounding Large Numbers
+1. Stopping Excel from Rounding Large Numbers

 We can divide the large numbers into two types.
 The numbers that have a maximum of 15 digits or less and the numbers that have greater than 15 digits.
 Here, we will discuss the methods in two different sections.

-1.1 Change the Cell Format
+1.1 Changing the Cell Format